videomi/shotcut_web/awardsreviews.md

     | [OS X](http://mac.softpedia.com/get/Multimedia/Shotcut.shtml) |
     [Linux](http://linux.softpedia.com/get/Multimedia/Video/Shotcut-103754.shtml)

-<span class="twiki-macro X"></span> Warning: we do not officially
-endorse any of these organizations, and some of them may host downloads of Shotcut that are old or have been bundled with other unknown software.
+Warning: we do not officially endorse any of these organizations, and some of them may host downloads of Shotcut that are old or have been bundled with other unknown software.

 <script type="text/javascript"><!--
 google_ad_client = "ca-pub-1305424236533187";